Kobe Bryant: Scoring records and playoff upsets (2004–2007)

-On March 16, Bryant scored a season-high 65 points in a home game against the Portland Trail Blazers, which helped end the Lakers 7-game losing streak.
+On March 16, Bryant scored a season-high 65 points in a home game against the Portland Trail Blazers, which helped end the Lakers seven-game losing streak.
 This was the second-best scoring performance of his 11-year career.
-The following game, Bryant recorded 50 points against the Minnesota Timberwolves, after which he scored 60 points in a road win against the Memphis Grizzlies—becoming the second Laker to score three straight 50-plus point games, a feat not seen since Jordan last did it in 1987.
+The following game, Bryant recorded 50 points against the Timberwolves, after which he scored 60 points in a road win against the Memphis Grizzlies—becoming the second Laker to score three straight 50-plus point games, a feat not seen since Jordan last did it in 1987.
 The only other Laker to do so was Baylor, who also scored 50+ in three consecutive contests in December 1962.
-In the following day, in a game against the New Orleans/Oklahoma City Hornets, Bryant scored 50 points, making him the second player in NBA history to have four straight 50-point games behind Chamberlain, who achieved it twice with streaks of five and seven.
-Bryant finished the year with a total of ten 50-plus point games, surpassed only by Chamberlain.
+The next day, in a game against the New Orleans/Oklahoma City Hornets, Bryant scored 50 points, making him the second player in NBA history to have four straight 50-point games behind Chamberlain, who achieved it twice with streaks of five and seven.
+Bryant finished the year with a total of 10 50-plus point games, surpassed only by Chamberlain.
 Bryant also won his second straight scoring title that season.
-Throughout the 2006–07 season, his jersey became the top selling NBA jersey in the United States and China.
+Throughout the 2006–07 season, Bryant's jersey became the top selling NBA jersey in the United States and China.
 A number of journalists have attributed the improved sales to Bryant's new number, as well as his continuing All-Star performance on the court.
 In the 2007 NBA playoffs, the Lakers were once again eliminated in the first round by the Phoenix Suns, 4–1.